Returning to law after a career break

 - how to navigate the job market as a returner (46 minutes)

-- changing career direction (81 minutes)
+- changing career direction (one hour 21 minutes)

-- marketing yourself (96 minutes)
+- marketing yourself (one hour 36 minutes)

-Watch recordings from our changing career direction series:
+Watch recordings from our Changing career direction series:

-- career options (60 minutes)
+- career options (one hour)

-Other webinars:
+Other recordings: